aravindkanna/Compute-Eigen-Values-in-Parallel/README.md

 This project tends to compute Eigen Values of a Symmetric Matrix in Parallel using openMP.

---> A course project for course "Topics in Parallel Processing".
+A course project for course "Topics in Parallel Processing".

+Currently sequential method is completed.